SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 !["Saffer: integral of 2F1() times power"]({{ site.baseurl }}/images/2021-09-13-beta-ratios-saffer-3F2-1.jpg "Saffer: integral of 2F1() times power")
 !["Saffer: integral of 2F1() times inverse power"]({{ site.baseurl }}/images/2021-09-13-beta-ratios-saffer-3F2-2.jpg "Saffer: integral of 2F1() times inverse power")

-And his use of those integrals gets a piecewise CDF which is also identical to ours.
+Also, his use of those integrals gets a piecewise CDF which is also identical to ours.
 For $0 \le w \le 1$:

 !["Saffer: CDF for 0 < w < 1"]({{ site.baseurl }}/images/2021-09-13-beta-ratios-saffer-CDF-1.jpg "Saffer: CDF for 0 < w < 1")